mjgs/mjgs.github.io/_posts/2022/2022-01-01-static-site-generator-developnent-continues.md

 - The main ideas were
   - Just render templates, stick to EJS and Markdown, keep it simple
   - Path base page routing
-  - Maybe rendering websites using templates could be similarish to how a render farm operates, something I have a lot of experience from [my time in the featute film visual effects (VFX) industry]({{ site.baseurl }}/2020/11/24/2020-11-24-what-its-like-working-in-tech-in-the-visual-effects-industry.html)
+  - Maybe rendering websites using templates could be similarish to how a render farm operates, something I have a lot of experience from [my time in the feature film visual effects (VFX) industry]({{ site.baseurl }}/2020/11/24/what-its-like-working-in-tech-in-the-visual-effects-industry.html)
   - I had been reading a lot about various more formal data structures, and it was clear to me that a queue would be beneficial to handle all the template rendering
   - Just get something working that runs locally, but maybe if the architecture was done right it would be easy to get things working in a serverless environment later
   - Initial specific requirements for phase 1 - Implemented these crucial examples very early, and so can easily check that structural changes don’t break these